chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The file structure tool couldn't parse the Kotlin file and returned unsupported.", "PROJECT NOTE": "When file structure parsing fails, directly open the file to inspect contents.", "NEW INSTRUCTION": "WHEN get_file_structure reports not possible to display THEN open the file at line 1 using open" }

+[2025-12-12 23:32] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "TogglePytestSkipFromTestTreeAction.update / PytestNodeIdGenerator.calculateNodeId",
+    "ERROR": "Slow operations are prohibited on EDT", "ROOT CAUSE": "ProjectFileIndex/WorkspaceFileIndex is queried on the EDT inside update/parse.", "PROJECT NOTE": "Move PytestNodeIdGenerator.calculateNodeId calls off EDT; in TogglePytestSkipFromTestTreeAction.update use ActionUpdateThread.BGT and compute nodeId via ReadAction.nonBlocking, updating presentation on UI thread only.", "NEW INSTRUCTION": "WHEN accessing ProjectFileIndex or WorkspaceFileIndex THEN use ReadAction.nonBlocking off EDT" }

+[2025-12-12 23:36] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "TogglePytestSkipFromTestTreeAction.update",
+    "ERROR": "Slow operations are prohibited on EDT", "ROOT CAUSE": "update runs on EDT but computes node ids hitting WorkspaceFileIndex via PytestNodeIdGenerator.", "PROJECT NOTE": "Mirror JumpToPytestNodeInTestTreeAction: override getActionUpdateThread() to BGT and wrap PSI/index reads in ReadAction; avoid heavy work in update on EDT.", "NEW INSTRUCTION": "WHEN action update needs PSI or file index THEN use ActionUpdateThread.BGT and ReadAction" }

+[2025-12-12 23:39] - Updated by Junie - Error analysis
+{
+    "TYPE": "threading",
+    "TOOL": "TogglePytestSkipFromTestTreeAction.update",
+    "ERROR": "Slow operations are prohibited on EDT", "ROOT CAUSE": "update() triggers WorkspaceFileIndex via ProjectFileIndex on EDT through node-id calculation.", "PROJECT NOTE": "PytestNodeIdGenerator.calculateNodeId calls ProjectFileIndex.getContentRootForFile, which must not run on EDT; ensure getActionUpdateThread() returns BGT and perform node-id/file-index work in ReadAction or defer to actionPerformed.", "NEW INSTRUCTION": "WHEN action update needs ProjectFileIndex or node-id THEN set update thread BGT and compute in ReadAction"
+}

+[2025-12-12 23:41] - Updated by Junie - Error analysis
+{
+    "TYPE": "threading violation",
+    "TOOL": "TogglePytestSkipFromTestTreeAction.update",
+    "ERROR": "Slow operations are prohibited on EDT", "ROOT CAUSE": "update() triggers PytestNodeIdGenerator.calculateNodeId which hits ProjectFileIndex on EDT.", "PROJECT NOTE": "Match JumpToPytestNodeInTestTreeAction: set getActionUpdateThread()=BGT and perform PSI/file-index work via ReadAction in update/actionPerformed; avoid node-id/file-index resolution on EDT.", "NEW INSTRUCTION": "WHEN action update needs file index or PSI resolution THEN run update on BGT and wrap in ReadAction" }

+[2025-12-12 23:41] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid threading",
+    "TOOL": "TogglePytestSkipFromTestTreeAction.update",
+    "ERROR": "Slow operations executed on EDT in action update()", "ROOT CAUSE": "update() calls PytestNodeIdGenerator.calculateNodeId which touches WorkspaceFileIndex on EDT.", "PROJECT NOTE": "Ensure TogglePytestSkipFromTestTreeAction overrides getActionUpdateThread() = BGT and wrap PSI/index access in ReadAction like JumpToPytestNodeInTestTreeAction.", "NEW INSTRUCTION": "WHEN AnAction.update needs PSI or file index THEN run on BGT and wrap in ReadAction" }

+[2025-12-12 23:47] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid context",
+    "TOOL": "TogglePytestSkipFromTestTreeAction",
+    "ERROR": "Write-unsafe context: PSI change outside write-safe context", "ROOT CAUSE": "PSI edits were scheduled on UI via finishOnUiThread using an unsafe modality (likely 'any'), triggering TransactionGuard.", "PROJECT NOTE": "In TogglePytestSkipFromTestTreeAction, avoid ModalityState.any() for UI callbacks; use ModalityState.nonModal() or default and perform edits inside WriteCommandAction.runWriteCommandAction.", "NEW INSTRUCTION": "WHEN finishOnUiThread uses ModalityState.any THEN use nonModal and wrap edits in WriteCommandAction" }

+[2025-12-12 23:48] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid context",
+    "TOOL": "TogglePytestSkipFromTestTreeAction",
+    "ERROR": "PSI write executed from non write-safe modality", "ROOT CAUSE": "The write action was scheduled with ModalityState.any, violating TransactionGuard write-safety.", "PROJECT NOTE": "In TogglePytestSkipFromTestTreeAction, avoid finishOnUiThread(ModalityState.any); use default/nonModal and wrap edits in TransactionGuard.submitTransaction plus WriteCommandAction.", "NEW INSTRUCTION": "WHEN scheduling UI write after ReadAction.nonBlocking THEN use default modality and TransactionGuard.submitTransaction"
+}